aplteam/Tatin/docs/PackageConfiguration.md

 * Make `⎕TRAP` a local variable in the `lx` function and assign `⎕TRAP←0 'S'` to it to make any problem popping up straight away

-* Put `:TRAP ⋄ :EndTrap` around the code in the `lx` function and deal with problems yourself
+* Put `:TRAP ⋄ :EndTrap` around the code in the `lx` function and deal with problems yourself, for example in the `:Else` branch.

 Note that the existence of a variable `LX` indicates that there was an `lx` function successfully executed.